The semiclassical zeta function for geodesic flows on negatively curved manifolds: Introduction

-Notice that this definition does not give any a priori relation to the spectrum of the operator $\cL^t$. \end{Remark}

-For $0\le k\le d$, let $(E_s^*)^{\wedge k}$ be the $k$-th exterior product of the dual $E_s^*$ of the stable sub-bundle $E_s$ and let $F_k^t:(E_s^*)^{\wedge k}\to (E_s^*)^{\wedge k}$ be the vector bundle map defined by\footnote{As the careful reader may have realized, the sub-bundles $E_s$ and $E_u$ are not smooth in general and this will cause some technical difficulties in the argument.
+For $0\le k\le d$, let $\pi:(E_u^*)^{\wedge k}\to M$ be the $k$-th exterior product of the dual $E_u^*$ of the unstable sub-bundle $E_u$ and let $F_k^t:(E_u^*)^{\wedge k}\to (E_u^*)^{\wedge k}$ be the vector bundle map defined by\footnote{As careful readers may have realized, the sub-bundles $E_u$ (and $E_s$) are not smooth in general and this will cause many technical difficulties in the argument.
+Indeed this is the main issue of this paper in technical sense.
 We will address this problem in the next section.
 For a while, we assume that $E_u$ is smooth or just ignore the problem. }

-(Notice that the action of $(Df^{-t})^*$ on $E_s^*$ is expanding when $t\ge 0$.)
+Note that the action of $(Df^{-t})^*$ on $E_u^*$ is contracting when $t\ge 0$.
 The corresponding one-parameter family of vector-valued transfer operators is